Code of Conduct

 - Girls arriving late or leaving early must sign in/out using the appropriate list in the School Office.

-Skirts should be of a respectable length and no shorter than a hand’s width above the knee.
+- Skirts should be of a respectable length and no shorter than a hand’s width above the knee.
+Trainer socks are not allowed.

 - Hair needs to be tied back.